Leicester, Vermont

 Leicester (/ˈlɛstər/ LEST-ər) is a town in Addison County, Vermont, United States.
 The population was 990 at the 2020 census.
-Satans Kingdom is an unincorporated community located in Leicester.

 Geography

 Leicester is located along the southern border of Addison County at the western edge of the Green Mountains.
 It is bordered by the town of Whiting to the west, Salisbury to the north, and Goshen to the east.
 The town of Brandon in Rutland County is to the south.
 U.S. Route 7 passes north-south through the center of Leicester, connecting Brandon and Rutland to the south with Middlebury to the north.
 Vermont Route 53, Lake Dunmore Road, travels north-south through the eastern part of Leicester, passing through the settlements of Satans Kingdom and Fernville.
 The southern half of Lake Dunmore, a recreational area, is in Leicester.

 According to the United States Census Bureau, the town has a total area of 56.4 sqkm, of which 54.0 sqkm is land and 2.4 sqkm, or 4.28%, is water.